Blog

 Now that we have our page settings defined let’s go ahead and add scorecards.

-Adding Scorecards To Your Dashboard
+Adding Scorecards To Your Google Looker Studio Performance Dashboard

 First, we are going to want to add scorecards.
 Click on Add a chart and then add a scorecard